Steve Earle Sings To His Hero, Guy Clark

 We begin our conversation after listening to some of the first new song from the album, "Dublin Blues," together.
 I was at NPR in Washington, D.C. and Steve was on his tour bus in Austin.

-The band playing with Steve Earle on this album is The Dukes: Kelley Looney on bass, Ricky Ray Jackson on pedal steel guitar, Eleanor Whitmore on fiddle and mandolin, with Brad Pemberton on drums.
+The band playing with Steve Earle on this album is The Dukes: Kelley Looney on bass, Ricky Ray Jackson on pedal steel guitar, Eleanor Whitmore on fiddle and mandolin, Chris Masterson on guitar and Brad Pemberton on drums.
 And the record wouldn't be complete without a load of friends, including Rodney Crowell, Jerry Jeff Walker, Emmylou Harris, Shawn Camp, Terry Allen and more.

 Track List: